ibm-cloud-docs/Cloudant/faqs/model-data-faq.md

 application code considerably.

-Typically, data models based on immutable data require the use of views to summarize the documents that comprise the current state.
-As views are precomputed, this process most likely won't adversely affect application performance.
+Typically, data models based on immutable data require the use of views to summarize the documents that include the current state.
+As views are precomputed, this process most likely doesn't adversely affect application performance.

 ## Why does this help me consider immutable data?